 The humbucker pickups are sensitive enough to blast out your favorite tunes.
 At the same time, you will feel immediately at home with the classic rosewood and maple combination of the fingerboard and neck.
 You can adjust the tone, and traveling with an electric guitar is a bit less nerve-wracking than traveling with something like the Baby Taylor.

 - Decent build quality

 - Limited tonally

 This quirky guitar comes with ample charm.
-Steinberger Spirit GT-Pro Deluxe is an electric guitar with a maple neck and body.
-It has a rosewood fingerboard and a scale length of 25.5”.
-The classic guitar comes with a headless design that makes a bold statement.
-It is much more affordable and functional than the expensive stablemates.
+Steinberger Spirit GT-Pro Deluxe is an electric travel guitar with a maple neck and body.
+It has a rosewood fingerboard and a scale length of 25.5.’
+The guitar comes with a headless design that makes a bold statement.

-It is also very hard to find neck-thru bodies at this cost, which makes it the best travel guitar irrespective of how often you like to use it.
+The Spirit GT-Pro has a scale length of 25.5″.
+It is also tough to find neck-thru bodies at this cost, which makes it one of the best travel guitars for picky players.

 Pros of Steinberger Spirit GT-Pro Deluxe

 - The fold-out leg rest is very flimsy